Self-Hosted Local AI Ecosystem Guide (2026)

 |---|---|---|

-| GGUF | llama.cpp, Ollama, LM Studio, KoboldCpp | Quantized, CPU/GPU-friendly.
-Native for llama.cpp.
+| GGUF | llama.cpp, Ollama, LM Studio, KoboldCpp | Most versatile local format; CPU + GPU friendly; native for llama.cpp.
 (GitHub ) |

 | AWQ | vLLM, TGI, text-generation-webui | Activation-aware quantization |

-| EXL2 | ExLlamaV2/V3 | Optimized GPTQ variant for Llama-family |
+| EXL2 | ExLlamaV2/V3 | NVIDIA-focused high-speed format for Llama-family models. |

-| ONNX | Gaia, custom runtimes, some TGI/vLLM | Framework-agnostic; often used for NPU / DirectML / Ryzen AI / edge deployments via SDKs |
+| ONNX | Gaia, custom runtimes, some TGI/vLLM | Framework-agnostic; common in NPU / DirectML / Ryzen AI / edge deployments. |

 Modern “flagship” open-weight families like GPT-OSS-20B/120B, Qwen3, Gemma 3, and DeepSeek R-series/V-series usually ship HF safetensors plus community quantizations in GGUF/GPTQ/AWQ/EXL2.